submariner-io/submariner-website/src/content/development/release-process/_index.en.md

    status: branch
    ```

-4) Commit the new file, create a new pull request, and have it reviewed and merged.
+3) Commit the new file, create a new pull request, and have it reviewed and merged.

 Once the pull request is merged, it will trigger a CI job to create the stable branches and pin them to Shipyard on that stable
 branch.

 ### Step 1: Create release for the `shipyard` project

-Navigate to the [releases](https://github.com/submariner-io/releases) repository and fork it.
+Navigate to the [releases](https://github.com/submariner-io/releases) repository.

-1) Create a new branch for the intended release.

-2) Create a new file in the `releases` directory (you can copy the `example.yaml file`).
+1) Create a new file in the `releases` directory (you can copy the `example.yaml file`).
 For our example, we'll name it `v0.8.0.yaml`.

-3) Fill in the general fields for the release with the `status` field set to `shipyard`.
+2) Fill in the general fields for the release with the `status` field set to `shipyard`.
 Also add the `shipyard` component with
    the hash of the desired or latest commit ID on which to base the release.
 To obtain the latest, first navigate to
    the [shipyard project](https://github.com/submariner-io/shipyard).
 The heading above the file list shows the latest
    commit on the devel branch including the first 7 hex digits of the commit ID hash.